Sapporo Ramen Kifu Susukino ten

 About Sapporo Ramen Kifu Susukino ten

-Sapporo Ramen Kifu Susukino ten is a Sapporo ramen venue with a verified price point of JPY 999.
-The available verified data is limited, so this guide does not assume hours, seating style, payment methods, reservation policy, menu details, or specific location beyond Sapporo.
+Sapporo Ramen Kifu Susukino ten is a Sapporo ramen venue with a price point of JPY 999.
+Information on hours, seating style, payment methods, reservation policy, menu details, or specific location beyond Sapporo is not available.

-The venue is listed in the verified data with Tabelog 100 recognition for Ramen in Hokkaido for 2025.
-Beyond that recognition and the sub-¥1,000 price point, specific claims about dishes, service format, opening year, ingredients, dietary accommodations, or crowd patterns are not confirmed here.
+The venue is listed with Tabelog 100 recognition for Ramen in Hokkaido for 2025.
+Beyond that recognition and the sub-¥1,000 price point, specific claims about dishes, service format, opening year, ingredients, dietary accommodations, or crowd patterns remain unspecified.

 How It Fits Into Sapporo's Dining Scene

 Sapporo Ramen Kifu Susukino ten fits into a broader Sapporo dining landscape where ramen is one of the city’s familiar categories.
-However, verified information here does not confirm hours, a particular neighborhood setting, proximity to stations or hotels, or the type of crowd it draws.
-Treat it as a budget-priced Sapporo ramen venue with limited confirmed public details.
+However, information on hours, a particular neighborhood setting, proximity to stations or hotels, or the type of crowd it draws is not available.
+Treat it as a budget-priced Sapporo ramen venue with limited public details.

 What to Expect on a First Visit

-Plan around the facts that are confirmed: the venue is in Sapporo, the verified price is JPY 999, it is associated with the Tabelog 100 Ramen Hokkaido 2025 list.
-Details such as reservations, cash or card acceptance, seating layout, English support, dietary flexibility, smoking policy, wait times are not verified in the available data, so confirm directly before relying on them.
+Plan around the known facts: the venue is in Sapporo, the price is JPY 999, it is associated with the Tabelog 100 Ramen Hokkaido 2025 list.
+Details such as reservations, cash or card acceptance, seating layout, English support, dietary flexibility, smoking policy, wait times are not specified, so confirm directly before relying on them.

 How It Compares

-Within the comparisons set, Sapporo Ramen Kifu Susukino ten can be considered alongside Keyaki Susukino honten and Ramen Shingetsu for readers looking at ramen options, or alongside other Sapporo dining venues such as Omaru Shoten, Teppanyaki Urushi, Dosan Youniku Kappou Lamb Pirika.
-This page does not verify comparative prices, formats, seating, hours, or menu breadth for those venues, so use the names as starting points rather than direct like-for-like comparisons.
+Sapporo Ramen Kifu Susukino ten can be considered alongside Keyaki Susukino honten and Ramen Shingetsu for readers looking at ramen options, or alongside other Sapporo dining venues such as Omaru Shoten, Teppanyaki Urushi, Dosan Youniku Kappou Lamb Pirika.
+Details like prices, formats, seating, hours, or menu breadth for those venues are not provided, so use the names as starting points rather than direct like-for-like comparisons.

 If you're exploring Sapporo's broader dining landscape, our full Sapporo restaurants guide covers a range of dining options in the city.